 PS – If you enjoyed something you read, I’d love to hear from you or read something you’ve written.
-Please send me your comments and questions to mark at marwk.com.
+Please send me your comments and questions to markwkoester at gmail.com.

 MysticAtheist: Understanding what it means to be “the still point of the turning world”